Indian Revenue Service: Murder of many officers

-Even though IRS officers have to deal with sensitive posting in their career they are not provided adequate security.
+Even though IRS officers have to deal with sensitive postings in their career they are not provided adequate security.
 Many IRS officers in the departments of customs and income tax have been assassinated in the course of their investigations.

 Recent initiatives

 Many new initiatives were taken by the Indian Revenue Service members to curb corruption in their respective departments and make the system more efficient and responsive to the needs of the taxpayers.
 Use of Technology widely reduced the scope for the abuse of power.

-Refund Banker scheme introduced in 2007 eliminated the scope for corruption in the Refunds of Excessive Tax collected by the Department.
+Refund Banker scheme introduced in 2007 eliminated the scope for corruption in the Refunds of Excessive Tax collected by the department.
 Introduction of E-filing of Taxes and effective implementation of Permanent Account Number (PAN) are some revolutionary steps that reduced the scope for corruption at all levels while improving the efficiency of the whole system.
 Use of Centralised Processing Center setup in 2010 at Bangalore of the Income Tax Department reduced unnecessary delays in processing returns.
 These computerization initiatives have freed up the human resources in the department which are largely responsible for higher revenue collections.

 Income Tax Ombudsmen was created in 2006 and is functional in 12 cities to look into tax-related grievances of the public.
 Department is also gearing to improve its tax payer's services with Sevottam Scheme.
 Under this scheme, various initiatives such as Citizen Charter, Ayakar Seva Kendra (ASK), which is a single Window mechanism for implementing Sevottam through the delivery of these services within the timelines promised in the Citizen's Charter, were launched.
 Aaykar Sampark Kendra consists of one National Call Centre and 4 regional Call Centres to aid the taxpayer were inaugurated by the Finance Minister.

 IRS officers handling sensitive postings are issued a Glock Model 22 pistol or a Glock 23 in .40 S&W caliber.

-An IRS officer could rise up to the Apex Scale (₹2,50,000 fixed plus allowances) at the post of principal chief commissioner of income tax in the ITD.
+An IRS officer could rise up to the Apex Scale (₹2,50,000 fixed plus allowances) at the post of Pr.CCIT in the ITD.
 At the apex level, he can also get selected as a Member or Chairperson of the CBDT.
 The intermediate grades in this career progression are deputy commissioner, joint commissioner, additional commissioner, commissioner, principal commissioner and chief commissioner of income tax.
 An IRS officer is also eligible to be selected as a member of the Income Tax Appellate Tribunal, Authority for Advance Ruling, Income Tax Settlement Commission and Income Tax Ombudsman as per the prescribed eligibility criteria.
 Cadre Review has been cleared in the Income Tax Department creating 20,751 additional posts to help generate additional revenue of ₹250 billion crore annually.